albusaidyy/rtm/README.md

 ## Architectural choices
 ### State Management and Navigation
 - Bloc/cubit - Simplicity and ease of use to handle global state
-- ValueListenables - handles local state
+- ValueNotifiers - handles local state
 - Hive databases to handle App state and data interactions between components
 - GoRouter - handles the scalability of the project in the near future